robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 # Returns are not Gaussian

-This is the first stylized fact is that returns are not Gaussian.
+The first stylized fact is that returns are not Gaussian.
 It turns out, returns do not meet the assumptions of a Gaussian distribution.

 For this discussion, we are going to think in terms of logged prices.
 That is, when I say "return" I mean change in logged price: